 Cause and Effect

-We’ve just posted a video with a more in-depth look at the core idea and mechanic behind our game ‘Second Chance’ – manipulating the timeline.
+We’ve just posted a video with a more in-depth look at the core idea and mechanic behind our game ‘Eternal Threads’ – manipulating the timeline.

 However, the current timeline is based upon the decisions that the characters make during the story.
 If you change a character’s decision in an event this can change the timeline, removing some future events and adding new ones.
 Ultimately your goal is to find a set of decisions that result in all six of the characters surviving the house fire at the end of the week.

 You can try to predict the outcome of changing a decision based on what you have learned about each of the characters.
 Many will have obvious results, but others, like the butterfly effect, will be less predictable.
 Fortunately, as you can go back and forth changing any decision at any time, as many times as you like, you are free to experiment and can change things just to see what happens.